Presented By: Institute for the Humanities

 Today:

-"Thinking Through Election Overload: Patriotism and Country Music: Who Owns What?" with Mark Clague (Music), Dean Hubbs (Women's and Gender Studies, Music), Lydia Kelow-Bennett (Afroamerican and African Studies) and moderator Matthew Countryman (Afroamerican & African Studies, Music).
+"Thinking Through Election Overload: Patriotism and Country Music: Who Owns What?" with Mark Clague (Music), Dean Hubbs (Women's and Gender Studies, Music), Lydia Kelow-Bennett (Afroamerican and African Studies) and moderator Matthew Countryman (Afroamerican & African Studies, History).

 Please join us for a conversation about country music, patriotism, and political divisions in the U.S. Country music has roots in rural working-class America and has often, but not always, been associated with beat-up pick-up trucks and conservative politics.
 In the last few years there has been a resurgence in the popularity of country music across the demographic and political spectrum.
 Might this signal new cultural common ground?
 Is there something to be learned from the past and the present of country music?
 Please join us for a conversation about music, patriotism and personal and national identity formation.